 Step 5: Lip Balm

-Okay, a final and somewhat a bit of an extra step but I think it’s important.
-After I’ve moisturised my face, the next step I do without fail morning and night is to apply lip balm!
-Say what you will but chapped lips ain’t cute.
-It is such a small step but it’s one with so many benefits.
+Okay, a final and somewhat a bit of an extra step, but we think it’s important.
+After we’ve moisturised our face, the next step we do – without fail morning and night – is to apply lip balm.
+Say what you will, but chapped lips are not cute.
+It is such a small step, but it’s one with so many benefits.

 We’d Recommend: Kiehl’s: Lip Balm #1 (£10.00)

 Sure, it’s just lip balm.
 Why would we spend £10.00 on a Kiehl’s lip balm when there are much less expensive options available?

 The answer is simple – not all lip balms are created equal, and most of the cheaper ones actually have an ingredient in them that cracks your lips over time – visible instant benefits but long-term side effects.

 Always avoid products that have a menthol sensation to them – it’s one of the main culprits.

 Spend the extra money and invest in a good lip balm – you won’t regret it.